 Asset-based lending is common among smaller middle-market companies that need a solution with flexible covenants.
 This article provides an overview of asset-based financing and explains how it works.
 It also explains the solution’s benefits and limitations.
 We cover the following:

-- What is an Asset-based loan?
+- What is an asset-based loan?

 - How are loans structured?